Updated: Mar 3

 Here’s a major misconception that you should know: In general, trusts don’t protect you against major financial maladies such as bankruptcy or if you get sued or you are trying to conceal money from taxes or the potential ex-spouse.
 This is why you need an attorney; as we are only touching the very basics.

-It is important that you understand the budget and what and where your assets are with your partner.
+It is important that you understand your budget and what and where your assets are with your partner.

 Let's do the recap